 Real Estate and other relevant Apps

-People driving through neighborhoods or looking through newspaper classifieds to check property listings is now out of date.
-Searching for listings is now done online and with emergence of apps, websites are now left behind.
+People driving through neighborhoods or looking through newspaper classifieds to check property listings are now out of date.
+Searching for listings is now done online and with the emergence of apps, websites are now left behind.